devnunes/ebanx-teste/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to anyone whose code was used
-- Inspiration
-- References
+- Learned to use fastify, it's really easy.